 - Association (kon) and dissociation (koff) rate constants may be estimated

 - Distinguish competitive from non-competitive binders

 Fluorescence Polarization (FP)

-Fluorescence polarization (FP) is a robust and sensitive technique used to measure the binding between two molecules in solution: a fluorescently labelled tracer and a larger unlabeled binding partner.
+Fluorescence polarization (FP) is a robust and sensitive technique used to measure the binding assay between two molecules in solution: a fluorescently labelled tracer and a larger unlabelled binding partner.
 In FP, the molecular rotation of the tracer leads to depolarization of plane polarized incident light, emitted as a fluorescent signal.
 Interaction of the tracer with its binding partner slows the molecular tumbling of the tracer and reduces the degree of depolarization, allowing a measurement of the interaction and the effect of small molecule inhibitors on this.

 - FP can be measured in microplates rapidly and with a high degree of precision, making it a technique highly suitable for compound screening and derivation of IC50

 - At Sygnature Discovery FP assays are, if possible, miniaturized (5 µL sample volume), leading to low reagents consumption and high throughput.

 - FP is performed with all components in solutions, making it a complementary technique to Surface Plasmon Resonance (SPR), another biophysical technique used extensively at Sygnature Discovery.

 Sygnature Discovery utilizes the PHERAstar® FSX platform as a plate reader for FP detection, providing unparalleled sensitivity, speed and ease of use.